Home Page

 Celia Valenzuela, MD

-Vice Dean for Diversity, Equity, and Inclusion
+Vice Dean for Access, Community, and Belonging

 Associate Professor, Obstetrics and Gynecology